 It is almost expected today that you will use PowerPoint in sales presentations.
-It can be used to add visuals to the message and is an easy way to create a leave-behind handout or e-mail the presentation to others later.
-But too often sales presenters aren’t as effective as they could be when delivering a PowerPoint presentation.
-Here are five tips drawn from my training programs for making your next PowerPoint sales presentation more effective.
+It can be used to add visuals to the message and it can be an easy way to create a leave-behind handout or e-mail the presentation to others later.
+But too often sales professionals aren’t as efficient as they want to be when creating a PowerPoint presentation or as effective as they could be when delivering it.
+Here are five tips drawn from my training programs and online course for making your next PowerPoint sales presentation more effective.

 Start with Structure First

-Audiences don’t want you to read slides full of text to them – surveys show it is the most annoying thing presenters can do.
-So use visuals instead of paragraphs of text.
-Use graphs to illustrate numeric data.
-Use diagrams to show processes or flows of information or goods.
-Use pictures to show a person, place or object.
+Audiences don’t want you to read slides full of text to them or wade through dense tables of numbers – surveys show it is the most annoying thing presenters can do.
+Use visuals instead.
+Put text into shapes to show grouping and context.
+Use graphs to illustrate the message from numeric data.
+Use diagrams to show processes or timelines.
+Use pictures to show a product or location.
 Use media clips to bring the views of others into your presentation.
 There are many more visuals that you can use.
-If you need a method for creating visuals, see the process and examples in the What Visual To Use tool.
+If you need a method for selecting visuals, see the process and examples in my book Select Effective Visuals.

-By using these five tips, your next PowerPoint sales presentation will be more effective because you will provide a structure for your message and deliver it in a way that the audience will understand it.
-The success of your presentation is mostly determined before you ever get up to speak.
+By using these five tips, your next PowerPoint sales presentation will be easier to create and be more effective because you will provide a structure for your message and deliver it in a way that the prospect will understand it and take action.
+The success of your presentation is mostly determined before you ever start to speak.
 Take the time to prepare using these ideas and look forward to many successful PowerPoint sales presentations.

 If you create and deliver sales presentations and want a focused course that will improve your PowerPoint skills, check out my online course PowerPoint Skills for Effective Sales Presentations.